HMarzban/codecrafters-redis-javascript/README.md

 ## Benchmarking

-To evaluate the performance, you can use the benchmarking script:
+Analyze the performance of the system with the benchmarking script:

 ```sh
 npm run benchmark
 ```

-> Note: in order to run the benchmark and test scripts, node app must be running in the background.
+> Note: Ensure the node application is hitting in the background before initiating tests or benchmarks.

+I hope you find this project insightful and get a deeper understanding of how Redis works in the background.
+If you're curious like me, dive in and have fun learning!